hollycowart/CSS-intro-with-GitHub/README.md

 ##Next steps

-To continue with your assignment, go into the folder above named *assignment.*
+To continue with your assignment, go into the folder above named *git_branches* and follow the instructions there.